czimin/pgg-tournament/README.md

 - `mode=2` takes after Fehr & Gachter (2002), p.137, where each player receives a fraction of every dollar contributed to the common pool.
 This fraction is again specified by `bankerx` which must be less than 1
 ## Strategies
 Strategies are stored in `strategies.py` in the `publicgoodsgame` module.
 More strategies can and will be added.
 Strategies that calculate their next move based on other players' histories have an optional communist mode.
-When `iscommunist` is set to true, such a strategy will judge other players by comparing what they paid out against what they afford, rather than against what it itself had paid out.
+When `iscommunist` is set to true, such a strategy will judge other players by comparing what they contributed against what they can afford, rather than against what it itself had paid out.
 Additionally, if `game.mode` in `game.py` is set to 1, the 'average opponent' will be interpreted as the median player, rather than the mean player.

 Conceptually, both `game.mode=1` and `iscommunist` require a world with perfect information, where each player knows the detailed accounts of every other player, rather than just the sum of all contributions.
 Currently, one strategy, `INCENDIO`, which punishes all for the perceived selfishness of one, would theoretically only be able to play in such a world, but no restriction is made in this implementation.
 ## Output